fabianaiolfi/eu-policy-feedback/README.md

 - [ ] Measurements based on chatgpt summaries seem to provide best variance and correlation values compared to expert surveys. examine this further! maybe also calculate measurements based on entire regulation/directive, not just summary.
 - [ ] Perform ranking with llama models over all directives/regulations that have a summary
   - [x] Economically left
+  - [x] Economically right
+- [ ] Continue 0-shot querying of policies with summaries with Llama:
+  - [ ] Clean responses
-  - [ ] Economically right
+  - [ ] Include this analysis in overall evaluation
-- [ ] Continue overall evaluation, including llama model
+- [x] Continue overall evaluation, including llama model
 - [ ] Other ways to compare own measurements with expert survey?